 There are also some surprising myths and facts about devices that can affect a pacemaker.

 The physicians at Providence offer some guidelines for pacemaker wearers.

 If you or a family member is new to having a pacemaker, you want to know what is safe and not safe as you go about your life.
 If you’ve been wearing one for a while, you might like to know there are some advances both in the pacemakers and in the world’s electronics that will surprise you.
-We offer some general guidelines here, but to be safe, check with your doctor.
+Here, the experts at Providence offer some general guidelines.

 Concerns about microwaves and other interference